ArnoRaijmakers/WinSystemTools/README.md

 <div align="center">

-# ☁️ M365 Shared Mailbox Sent Items Configuration ☁️
+# ☁️ Microsoft 365 Management ☁️

 <br/>
 </div>

-## 📮 M365 Shared Mailbox Configuration
+## 📮 M365 Shared Mailbox Sent Items Configuration
 These commands are ideal for quickly configuring shared mailbox sent items behavior in Microsoft 365.
 By default, emails sent from a shared mailbox are stored in your personal Sent Items folder instead of the shared mailbox's Sent Items folder.
 Below are solutions to configure this behavior properly.

 <br>